Raja Hasan

-Raja Hasan is an Indian playback singer who was born in December 1982 in the city of Bikaner, Rajasthan, India.
+Raja Hasan Sagar (born 25 December 1982) is an Indian playback singer from Bikaner, Rajasthan.
 He was a finalist on Sa Re Ga Ma Pa Challenge 2007, in which he finished as runner-up to Aneek Dhar.
-Recently he was a judge in the singing competition show "Voice of Shekhawati".
+He was a judge in the singing competition show "Voice of Shekhawati".
+He has won multiple awards including, the Filmfare OTT Awards in 2024 and the 12th Mirchi Music Awards in 2020.

-Early years
+Early career

 Raja Hasan comes from the desert city of Bikaner, Rajasthan.
 He considers his father, Rafik Sagar (singer and music composer) and his grandfather Allah Rakha Khan as his gurus in singing.